chirag9899/citer/README.md

 A full-stack, production-ready research assistant for semantic search and citation over scientific document chunks, built with Next.js, Pinecone, and Gemini/OpenAI LLMs.

+You can access the application at [CITER: GenAI Research Assistant](https://citer.vercel.app/).

 ---

 ## 🚀 Overview